Nonlinear travelling waves on non-Euclidean spaces: Results in the non-compact setting: Main theorems

-Now, the second bullet point will be achieved by a variant of the method used to establish (\ref{shut}) and (\ref{up}) as outlined in the analysis for the $F_{m, \lambda, X}$ minimisers earlier in this section.
-We will say more on the third bullet point later.
-Let us talk about the first bullet point now.
-This requires the techniques of concentration-compactness, as laid out in [L].
-We take the space to give a formal statement of this.
-The statement was originally made in the setting of the Euclidean space, but as noted in [CMMT], the concentration-compactness principle and most of the subsidiary results generalize to manifolds of bounded geometry with no changes at all.
-We will state the reformulated version as appears there. \begin{proposition} Let $M$ be a Riemannian manifold.
+where $m$ is selected such that $m^2 - \lambda^2 > \text{max }\{-\beta(\lambda), 0\}$, with $\beta(\lambda)$ defined as in (\ref{spec2}).
+We also assume that (\ref{newb}) is satisfied.
+With that in place, we state the second main theorem of this paper: \begin{theorem}{\bf (Main Theorem II)} If $M$ is a non-compact weakly homogeneous manifold, under the technical assumption (\ref{ass}), we can minimize $\Cal{E}_{\lambda, X}(u)$ in the class of functions $H^1(M)$ subject to $\Vert u\Vert_{L^2} = \beta$ and (\ref{spec2}).
+Here we want $p$ in the range $(1, 1 + \frac{4}{n})$. \end{theorem} Arguing with the Gagliardo-Nirenberg inequality as in Proposition 1.3, we can reach equation (\ref{broken1}), which lets us conclude that $I_\beta > -\infty$, and if $u_\nu$ is a sequence in $H^1(M)$ satisfying $\mathcal{E}_{\lambda, X}(u_\nu) < I_\beta + \frac{1}{\nu}$, then (a subsequence) $u_\nu$ is weakly convergent to $u \in H^1(M)$.
+Now, we can see that establishing $u$ as the constrained energy minimizer amounts to establishing two things: \begin{enumerate} \item[$\bullet$] $u_\nu \longrightarrow u$ in $L^2$-norm, so that $\V u\V^2_{L^2} = \beta,$ \item[$\bullet$] $\mathcal{E}_{\lambda, X}(u) = I_\beta$. \end{enumerate} Now, in view of (\ref{EF}), the second bullet point will be established if we can prove that \beq \V u_\nu\V_{L^{p + 1}} \to \V u\V_{L^{p + 1}}, \eeq and \beq F_{m, \lambda, X}(u) \leq \liminf F_{m, \lambda, X}(u_\nu). \eeq Since $\V u_\nu\V_{H^1}$ is uniformly bounded, (\ref{REQP}) will be established via the Gagliardo-Nirenberg inequality (applied to $u - u_\nu$), in conjunction with the first bullet point above.
+Also, (\ref{REQPI}) is a consequence of weak convergence, spectral assumption (\ref{spec2}) and $m^2 - \lambda^2 > -\beta(\lambda)$.
+So now, our entire task hinges on proving the first bullet point, namely \beq u_\nu \to u \text{ in } L^2\text{-norm}. \eeq To accomplish this, we use the techniques of concentration-compactness, as laid out in ~\cite{L}.
+Below we give a formal statement of this.
+The statement was originally made in the setting of the Euclidean space, but as noted in ~\cite{CMMT}, the concentration-compactness principle and most of the subsidiary results generalize to manifolds of bounded geometry with essentially no changes at all.
+We will state the reformulated version as appears in ~\cite{CMMT}. \begin{proposition} Let $M$ be a Riemannian manifold with $C^\infty$ bounded geometry.
 Fix $\beta \in (0, \infty)$.
-Let $\{u_\nu\} \in L^{p + 1}(M)$ be a sequence satisfying $\int_M|u_\nu|^{p + 1}dV = \beta$.
+Let $\{u_\nu\} \in L^{p + 1}(M)$ be a sequence satisfying $\int_M|u_\nu|^{p + 1}dM = \beta$.
 Then, after extracting a subsequence, one of the following three cases holds: (i) Vanishing: If $B_R(y) = \{x \in M : d(x, y) \leq R\}$ is the closed $R$-ball around $y$, then for all $R \in (0, \infty)$,

 (ii) Concentration: There exists a sequence of points $\{y_\nu\} \subset M$ with the property that for each $\varepsilon > 0$, there exists $R(\varepsilon) < \infty$ such that

 (iii) Splitting: There exists $\alpha \in (0, \beta)$ with the following properties: For each $\varepsilon > 0$, there exists $\nu_0 \geq 1$ and sets $E^{\#}_\nu, E^b_\nu \subset M$ such that